joemgonzales/comp3040a3part1/comp3040api.md

 ## API Description

-A simple API to get information about Parks in Manitoba.
+A simple API to get information about parks in Manitoba.
+It returns information about the operating hours and available amenities for convenience.
+There are plenty of parks and it is hard to keep track of them all, which this API serves to assist with.

 ## Endpoints